 What is Infrastructure-as-Code (IaC)?

-In this article, we will be talking about Infrastructure-as-code, what it is, and how it can help us better manage our infrastructure.
+In this article, we will discuss IaC, what it is, and how it can help us better manage our infrastructure.

-Infrastructure-as-code (IaC) is a concept where we manage and deploy the infrastructure through code instead of manual configurations.
+IaC is a concept that allows us to manage and deploy infrastructure through code instead of manual configurations.

 Traditionally, when you need to set up a server, the admin will manually go through the steps of configuring the resources like CPU, Memory, Storage, and Network, then install the operating system and all the necessary software for it to run.

 Sure, this is a doable approach when you have a few servers.
-But when there is a need to provision hundreds or more servers, this approach becomes extremely tedious.
+However, when there is a need to provision hundreds or more servers, this approach becomes extremely tedious.

 Additionally, if you manage to provision hundreds of servers with the manual approach but suddenly want to make changes, you'd have to go through each server making the changes manually.